-- Pungent taste– This taste’s task is to increase heat/current/pitta in our body thereby increasing the metabolism.
+- Pungent taste– This taste’s task is to stimulate and increase heat/current/pitta in our body thereby increasing the metabolism.
 Examples of foods containing this taste are hot spices like chillies, capsicum, asafoetida (hing).
 Even intense exercises and staying outdoors during hot days can also increase pitta/current in the body.

 - Sour taste– this taste expands the size of our cells and body tissues.
 Examples of foods containing this taste are citrus fruits, tamarind, fermented foods like Dosa, idli, cheese, curd, pickles, sour cream.